IRDG2OI/seatizen-to-zenodo/README.md

 ```
 qsub -m bea -M prenom.nom@yourmail.com folders_preparation.pbs
 ```
-By indicating your email in this command, you will be notified when the script starts and when it ends.
+:bulb: By indicating your email in this command, you will be notified when the script starts and when it ends.

 ## config.json
 This is the configuration file for the **folders_preparation.py** script.
 Here is a description of it's variables: